 Status: The final portion of the Manchester Street project design has begun.
-Construction on the Abbott Road/Sewalls Falls Road roundabout was largely completed in the fall of 2018.
-Final landscaping is expected in the spring of 2019.
+Construction on the Abbott Road/Sewalls Falls Road roundabout was completed in the spring of 2019.

 ON-GOING INITIATIVE 1.
 OPPORTUNITY CORRIDOR ECONOMIC DEVELOPMENT a) Former NH Employment Security Property